 - Vietnamese food it another one with it’s on entirely different taste.
 One of my favorite dishes is Veitnamese spring rolls.
 You can usually get most of the ingredients in a grocery store and here’s a recipe. (you can substitute regular basil for the Thai Basil or just omit it if you’re not a basil kind of person)

 - Rainbows are so fun, and there are a million crafts out there that include rainbows.
-But I really like this one.
+I really like this Measuring Rainbow.
 Each color is a different length strip of construction paper, and they align to the wavelenths of each color.
 Red has the longest wavelength in the visible light spectrum and has the longest piece of paper.
 You could even have your students draw waves on their construction paper before assembling their rainbow.